-PIM solutions are designed to help e-Commerce businesses manage their information.
+PIM solutions help e-Commerce businesses manage their information.
 The software saves, uploads, edits, and distributes product data to different marketplaces and channels.

 A main benefit of a PIM is that you can set management workflows based on your product lifecycles.
-Automate these workflows and easily scale your business with as many products and selling channels as you like.
+So, automate these workflows and easily scale your business with as many products and selling channels as you like.

 A PIM solution enables companies to deliver information to the right channels at the right time in the right context.
 Implementing a PIM solution improves many processes, offering the ability to:

 - Gain a 360 view of your entire product line